6th Polar Marine Diatom Workshop

 Registration fees cover lodging at Iowa Lakeside Lab, most workshop meals, the workshop program and microscope slides.

 The lab is located three hours from the Minneapolis-Saint Paul International Airport.
 Shuttles will be arranged to and from the Minneapolis Airport as part of the workshop, and ride-share agreements will be arranged by and for other participants.
-Accommodations will be provided on site in a variety of cabins or motel-style rooms.

 We have been lucky to receive support for a limited number of travel grants.
 If you are interested in applying for one, please note this on the Statement of Interest form.
 Priority will be given to students, early career, and members of underrepresented groups.
 Those who receive support are expected to present a microscope session or research presentation.